 Despite being in this classical dreamland, my love for jazz never faded.
 During the day I was a student at the conservatory, at night I often turned into a jazz musician.

 After 4 years of studies in Paris I received a nomination as professor for harmony, counterpoint, fugue, orchestration, musical analyses and conducting in Luxembourg and taught these subjects at both conservatories of this country alongside my activities in Paris.
 At that time and for the next 10 years my conducting career took over.
-Besides the Orchestre du Conservatoire de Paris, I conducted the Orchestre Symphonique de Radio-Télé Luxembourg, the Sinfonietta Luxembourg, and the Madrigal Choir of Luxembourg.
+Besides the Orchestre du Conservatoire de Paris, I conducted the Orchestre Symphonique de Radio-Télé Luxembourg, the Sinfonietta Luxembourg.

 Through my work I had - by necessity - become an "audiophile".
 After moving to the U.S. my passion for music and sound led me to several years of research and computer aided design of high-end loudspeakers studying the relation between measured data and perceived sound.